Jonah246/tfusd-flashloan-attack-write-up/README.md

 3. (7/2) received bug bounty (500USD).

-**I wrote this exploit contract in a rush since the fund was in danger.
+**I wrote this exploit contract to deomonstrate the exploit to the dev team.
+I'd done it in a rush since the fund was in danger.
 The exploit contract itself might be buggy.
 Do not use this contract on mainnet.**

 I open this repo for building my resume in order to get in to [Secureum Bootcamp](https://hackmd.io/@secureum/bootcamp-epoch0-announcement).
 Hope I can make it.